Paperdreamer/documents/EXEC_OF_QA.md

 			+ *Lukas Appelhans*: No, at least for me it wasn't. the event object didn't exist for me, thus I needed to pass it from the original ng-click here...
 			+ *Onur Vural*: ok
 			+ *Tobias Muecksch*: @boom1992 that's very strange. should not happen...
 Are you 100% sure, this really deletes the project which is intended to be deleted?
-			+ *Lucas Appelhans*: Uh why should it delete the wrong one?
+			+ *Lukas Appelhans*: Uh why should it delete the wrong one?
 The event just gets passed in order to not change the location to the project, but stay on the dashboard...
-			+ *Lukas Appelhans*: This will have to get another revision. :( Lucas and I kind of worked on some of the same things in the backend/userManagement, so I'll have to redo half of it I think!
+			+ *Lukas Appelhans*: This will have to get another revision. :( Ursula and I kind of worked on some of the same things in the backend/userManagement, so I'll have to redo half of it I think!

 ### User Story #15, formerly #3.5: Deleting Projects
 + __Velocity Points__: 5